judycurie/judy/docs/projects/final-project.md

  - the angle between joints change more further from the center -> joints closer to legs(supports) need more rotational freedom

- - the joints should allow movement 75-90 deg (more is not necessary e.g most right example)
+ - the joints should allow movement 75-90 deg (more is not necessary e.g. most right example)

 ## **Week08**

-Small research on artifiial muscles - dielectric elastomer actuators ( Electroactive Polymers)
+Small research on artificial muscles - dielectric elastomer actuators ( Electroactive Polymers)

 [paper1](https://link.springer.com/article/10.1007/s42558-019-0005-1)
 [paper2](https://www.science.org/doi/10.1126/science.1246906)